Emergency Medical Technician (EMT) Program

 About the San Jose EMT Program

-Looking for EMT schools in San Jose?
-National University’s Division of Extended Learning has an EMT school in San Jose with an accelerated EMT Program divided into two six-week courses.
+Looking for EMT schools San Jose?
+National University’s Division of Extended Learning has an EMT schools San Jose with an accelerated EMT Program divided into two six-week courses.
 During the 12 week course, students will learn the skills and knowledge to function as a working Emergency Medical Technician at the basic level.
-The program is intended for those who wish to gain employment at a fire or police department, ambulance company, hospital, special event company, or specialized facility.
+The EMT schools San Jose program is intended for those who wish to gain employment with a fire or police department, ambulance company, hospital, special event company, or specialized facility.
 It is also for those individuals who are planning on attempting to obtain a higher level of medical training such as Paramedic (EMT-P), Licensed Vocational Nurse (LVN), Registered Nurse (RN), Physician’s Assistant (PA), or Medical Doctor (MD) as an enhancement for the competitive application process for these professions.
 To expedite a swift transition into the workforce or onto higher medical training, the EMT course is also designed to facilitate the passing of the National Registry of Emergency Medical Technicians (NREMT) Exam.

 1) Applicant must be at least 18 years or older on or before program completion.